jay23606/ft-dca/README.md

 Still has some bugs I am working through

-Currently only does buys but can add sells in future
+Currently only does buys but can add sells later

 ![Screenshot](screenshot.png)